 Day 1: Arrive in Arusha, Transfer to Moshi

 Welcome to Tanzania!
 Located in the Great Lakes region of East Africa, this country is known for its vast wilderness areas.
-It's also home to the Serengeti ecosystem, where millions of plains animals migrate around its fertile savannas.
+Famously, it's home to the Serengeti ecosystem, where millions of plains animals migrate around its fertile savannas.
 You'll arrive in the northern city of Arusha, and even from here, you can catch glimpses of Kilimanjaro, the mountain you'll conquer during this unforgettable trip of a lifetime.

-Upon arrival at the airport, a personal driver will be waiting to transfer you a little way east to the town of Moshi.
-Located at the base of mighty Kilimanjaro at an altitude of around 3,120 feet (950 m), this will be your base for your day trip up the mountain.
+Upon arrival at the airport in Arusha, a personal driver will be waiting to transfer you a little way east to the town of Moshi.
+Located at the foot of Kilimanjaro at an altitude of around 3,120 feet (950 m), this will be your base for the ascent up the mountain.
 It's where you'll prepare, meet your guide, and ultimately embark.
 After checking in to your hotel, you should take a stroll around town, as Moshi is a lovely place in the heart of Tanzania's coffee country.